kayagoban/shadowlands/docs/SLFrame.rst

 Constructor
 -----------

-.. py:method:: SLFrame.__init__(dapp, height, width, title=None)
+.. py:method:: SLFrame(dapp, height, width, title=None)

+SLFrame is not meant to be directly instantiated.
+Subclass it and instantiate the subclass.

-The constructor's first argument should be an instance of :class:`SLDapp`.  `height` and `width` parameters are also required.
+The constructor's first argument should be an instance of :class:`SLDapp`.
+Integer `height` and `width` parameters are also required.
 An optional `title` string will be displayed at the top of the frame.

     .. code-block:: python
         :caption: Example